Eloy Trevino Spotlight Story

 Merging passion and skills

-While his connection to the Wharton Center deepened, Eloy discovered another way he could help the center – with a large-scale rebranding.
+While his connection to Wharton Center deepened, Eloy discovered another way he could help the center – with a large-scale rebranding.

-While he was a Partner at Prophet, a global brand strategy and consulting firm, he gathered a group of talented colleagues willing to take on a nearly yearlong pro bono project to re-invent the Wharton Center brand for the next generation of students and theater-goers.
+While he was a partner at Prophet, a global brand strategy and consulting firm, he gathered a group of talented colleagues willing to take on a nearly yearlong pro bono project to re-invent the Wharton Center brand for the next generation of students and theater-goers.

 “It’s rare in life when your personal passions, professional skills and ability to have an impact all align,” he said.
 “This was one of those moments.”